sarahlotspeich/ALI_EHR/README.md

 # Overcoming data challenges with enriched validation and targeted sampling to measure whole-person health in electronic health records

-This repository contains `R` code and simulation data to reproduce results from the manuscript by [Lotspeich et al. (2025+)](https://arxiv.org/abs/2502.05380). *Please note that due to the sensitive information of our application to the learning health system, we cannot share patient data to replicate the real-data analysis.*
+This repository contains `R` code and simulation data to reproduce results from the manuscript by [Lotspeich et al. (2025+)](https://arxiv.org/abs/2502.05380).

 This code relies on two `R` packages developed to accompany the paper, among other standard packages available from CRAN.